HandyS11/Mong-Eat/README.md

 4. With a browser or Postman, go to `http://localhost:8080/admin/setup`
 5. Feel free to explore the API with [swagger](http://localhost:8080/q/swagger-ui/).

+You can also use the `./Documentation/API/Mong-eat.postman_collection.json` file to import the API in Postman.

 ### Architecture

 > Theses diagrams are not fully accurate and only gave the global idea of the conception.